 Complications of HBV infection can be acute (short-term) or chronic.
 Acute disease, which may last up to 3 months, is more severe among adults older than 60 years, but nearly all recover completely, with a death rate of less than 1.5%.

-The chronic phase, following the acute phase, may result in some persons (infants, children 5 years and younger and immunocompromised persons are at highest risk) becoming "chronic carriers," with HBV remaining in the liver and blood.
-Persons with chronic infection may not have symptoms or evidence of liver disease until onset of liver damage or cancer, leading to premature death in 25% of chronic carriers infected in childhood and 15% of chronic carriers infected after childhood.
-The risk of acute liver failure is increased in pregnant women, with consequences to the fetus including premature delivery, suffocation, and death.
+The chronic phase, following the acute phase, may result in some persons (infants, children 5 years and younger, and immunocompromised persons are at highest risk) becoming "chronic carriers," with HBV remaining in the liver and blood.
+Persons with chronic infection may not have symptoms or evidence of liver disease until onset of liver damage or cancer, leading to premature death in 25% of chronic carriers infected in childhood and 15% to 25% of chronic carriers infected after childhood.
+The risk of acute liver failure is increased in pregnant women, with consequences to the fetus, including premature delivery, suffocation, and death.
+HBV-infected persons are susceptible to coinfection with hepatitis D virus, resulting in increased risk of liver disease and failure.

 Need for Medical Assistance